jdede/inet-showcases/_docs/visualizer/datalinkactivity/index.md

 *.visualizer.*.dataLinkVisualizer[2].labelColor = "purple"
 ```

 The following video shows what happens when we start the simulation.
-The video is captured from that point, when `person1` requests the video stream.

-<p><video autoplay loop controls onclick="this.paused ? this.play() : this.pause();" width="900" height="651" src="ActivityLevel_v1206.mp4"></video></p>
+<p><video autoplay loop controls onclick="this.paused ? this.play() : this.pause();" width="900" height="651" src="ActivityLevel_v1213.mp4"></video></p>

-In the video data link activity is displayed at *protocol* (purple arrow),
+In this video, data link activity is displayed at *protocol* (purple arrow),
 *peer* (blue arrow) and *service* level (green arrow).

 Examine the communication between `videoServer` and `person1`.
-The `videoServer` node sends `VideoStrmPk-frag` frames to `person1`.
+`VideoServer` sends `VideoStrmPk-frag` packet fragments to `person1`.
-The video stream is fragmented because the size of the frames is greater
+(The video stream is fragmented because the size of the packets is greater
-than the Maximum Transmission Unit (MTU).
-The fragments are visualized
+than the Maximum Transmission Unit.)
+All fragments are visualized
-at *protocol* and at *peer* level by `DataLinkVisualizer`.
-When all packet fragments
+at *protocol* level by a purple arrow and at *peer* level by a blue arrow.
-are received by `person1` in data link layer, the video stream packet is assembled and
+When all packet fragments are received by `person1` in data link layer,
-is sent to the upper layers.
-As a result of this, a green arrow is displayed
+the video stream packet is assembled and is sent to the upper layers.
+As a result of this, a green arrow is displayed between `videoServer` and `person1`,
-between `videoServer` and `person1`, representing data link activity at *service* level.
+representing data link activity at *service* level.

 An other phenomenon can also be observed in the video.
 We can see protocol level data link activity between `person2` and the other nodes.